Anise: Liquor

-Anise is used to flavour Greek ouzo and Bulgarian mastika; Italian sambuca; French absinthe, anisette, and pastis; Portuguese anis which has an aniseed stem in each bottle crystallised with sugar, Spanish anis de chinchón, anís, anísado, and Herbs de Majorca; Turkish and Armenian rakı; Lebanese, Egyptian, Syrian, Jordanian, Palestinian and Israeli arak; and Algerian Anisette Cristal.
+Anise is used to flavour Greek ouzo and Bulgarian mastika; Italian sambuca; French absinthe, anisette, and pastis; Portuguese anis which has an aniseed stem in each bottle crystallised with sugar, Spanish anis de chinchón, anís, anísado, and Herbs de Majorca; Turkish rakı; Lebanese, Egyptian, Syrian, Jordanian, Palestinian and Israeli arak; and Algerian Anisette Cristal.
 Outside the Mediterranean region, it is found in Colombian aguardiente and Mexican Xtabentún.
-These liqueurs are clear, but on addition of water become cloudy, a phenomenon known as the ouzo effect.
+These liqueurs are clear, but on addition of water become cloudy, a phenomenon known as the ouzo effect or louche.

 Anise is used together with other herbs and spices in some root beers, such as Virgil's in the United States.

 Traditional medicine

 The main use of anise in traditional European herbal medicine was for its carminative effect (reducing flatulence), as noted by John Gerard in his Great Herball, an early encyclopedia of herbal medicine:

 The seed wasteth and consumeth winde, and is good against belchings and upbraidings of the stomach, alaieth gripings of the belly, provoketh urine gently, maketh abundance of milke, and stirreth up bodily lust: it staieth the laske (diarrhea), and also the white flux (leukorrhea) in women.

 According to Pliny the Elder, anise was used as a cure for sleeplessness, chewed with alexanders and a little honey in the morning to freshen the breath, and, when mixed with wine, as a remedy for asp bites (N.H.
 20.72).
 In 19th-century medicine, anise was prepared as aqua anisi ("Water of Anise") in doses of an ounce or more and as spiritus anisi ("Spirit of Anise") in doses of 5–20 minims.
 In Turkish folk medicine, its seeds have been used as an appetite stimulant, tranquilizer or diuretic.